Ansuman-rath/Backend_Roadmap_Project/Backend/Github User Activity/README.md

 2. Implementing request caching
 3. Respecting the rate limits

-## Contributing

-Feel free to contribute to this project by:
-- Adding support for more event types
-- Improving error handling
-- Enhancing the output formatting
-- Adding new features like filtering or sorting

-## License

-This project is open source and available under the MIT License.

-## Troubleshooting

 ### Common Issues

 1. **"User not found" error**: Verify the username exists and is spelled correctly
 2. **Rate limit exceeded**: Wait before making more requests or use authentication
 3. **Network errors**: Check your internet connection and firewall settings

-### Getting Help

-If you encounter issues:
-1. Check that the username is valid and exists on GitHub
-2. Ensure you have a stable internet connection
-3. Verify you're using Python 3.6 or higher
-4. Check the error message for specific details

-## Future Enhancements

-Potential improvements for future versions:
-- Authentication support for higher rate limits
-- Filtering by event type or repository
-- Date range filtering
-- JSON output option
-- Interactive mode with pagination
-- Caching for better performance